awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

    For information about how to understand the delete inventory summary, see [Understanding the Delete Inventory Summary](#sysman-inventory-delete-summary)\.

-1. Execute the following command to delete all data for a custom inventory type\.
+1. Run the following command to delete all data for a custom inventory type\.

    ```
    aws ssm delete-inventory --type-name "Custom:custom_type_name"